 The FIA WEC is a fully-fledged FIA World Championship that holds races around the globe.
 The starting line-ups can often include more than thirty cars in four different categories.
 At Le Mans, there are even up to sixty cars.
-Factory entries from Toyota and Glickenhaus in LMH and Ferrari and Porsche in LMGTE-Pro compete with private teams from all four classes.
+Factory entries from Toyota and Glickenhaus in Hypercar and Ferrari and Porsche in LMGTE-Pro compete with privateer teams from all four classes.

 Freedom in design

 Another important feature of the WEC is the set of rules.
 Sports car racing has always allowed more freedom in its regulations than other series – and that also applies to the FIA WEC.
 In the top prototype category, many factory teams combine their combustion engines with a hybrid system.
 Private teams, on the other hand, rely on simpler, normally aspirated engines to keep costs as low as possible.
 In LMP2, restrictions apply in terms of chassis and engine choice to keep overall costs down.
 In GTE Pro and GTE Am cars, a Balance of Performance system is used to ensure that the different GTE cars are well matched on track.

 This level of freedom in the top class allows a wide performance window, from smaller engines putting out 460 hp to experimental hybrid power units generating in excess of 1,000 hp.
 Manufacturers are free to try out their latest innovations, almost always with a focus on their road-going models.
 Racing has long since been considered the ultimate test environment, with components taken to their absolute limits before trickling down into the kind of cars seen on the road.
 Road-relevance has become one of the key tenets of the FIA WEC concept, particularly in the top-level LMH category, and is a permanent fixture of the rulebook.

 LMH and LMP2